SeCATrity/secatrity.github.io/_pages/about.md

 Hi!
 I am XXX, a PhD student at the National University of Singapore working on AI security.

+🧐 My research focuses on understanding the security implications of generative AI systems, especially text-to-image models.
+While generative AI systems are rapidly transforming how digital content is created and distributed, their deployment also raises important questions about security, privacy, and the protection of creators’ rights.

-My research explores the **security implications of generative AI**, particularly how generative models interact with **copyright and creator rights**.
-I study the potential harm that generative models may cause to copyrighted content and analyze the security of existing protection mechanisms designed to safeguard creators, such as **watermarking**.
+One major direction of my work studies the impact of generative AI on copyright and digital ownership.
+I investigate how generative models may cause harm to copyrighted content and analyze the security of mechanisms designed to protect creators, such as watermarking, and content monitoring systems.
+In particular, I study how these protection mechanisms behave under adversarial settings and whether they remain reliable against manipulation or evasion.
+Ultimately, I aim to build certified robust approaches that can reliably protect creators’ work in the generative AI era.

-More broadly, ***I aim to understand the limitations of current defenses and develop more robust mechanisms that help make generative AI systems more responsible and trustworthy for creators***.
+Beyond the impact on creators, I am interested in the broader societal and privacy implications of generative AI, including misuse and the potential exposure of sensitive information.
+As generative models become increasingly integrated into real-world systems, understanding these risks is essential for ensuring that AI technologies remain safe, reliable, and accountable.

+Looking ahead, my research aims to advance the security and trustworthiness of generative AI and contribute to building responsible systems that operate safely in complex real-world environments.

 📷 Outside of Research, I love photographing snow mountains and hope to one day document many of the world’s most iconic snowy peaks. 🏔️